visgl/math.gl/docs/modules/geoarrow/api-reference/geoarrow.md

 ### `decodeGeoArrowWKB(column)` / `decodeGeoArrowWKT(column)`

-Decode serialized chunks into native descriptors.
-Nulls, metadata, CRS, and edge semantics are preserved.
-Mixed-size serialized coordinates are normalized to the declared column dimension; the result may coalesce source chunks.
+Import these functions from `@math.gl/geoarrow/wkb`.
+They decode serialized chunks into native descriptors while preserving nulls, metadata, CRS, edge semantics, and (where possible) source chunking.
+WKB accepts mixed endianness and WKB/EWKB/ISO dimensions.
+WKT accepts explicit Z/M/ZM tokens and the established three/four-ordinate compatibility form.

 ### `encodeGeoArrowWKB(column)` / `encodeGeoArrowWKT(column)`

-Encode native rows into variable-width serialized descriptors.
+Import these functions from `@math.gl/geoarrow/wkb`.
+They encode native descriptors into variable-width serialized descriptors using a measure/write pass.
 A column already in the requested encoding is returned unchanged.

 Individual geometry parsing and formatting live in `@math.gl/wkb`.
 GeoArrow's four codec functions